blockstack-packages/community-deprecated/README.md

 #### T-Shirts

-If you want a free t-shirt, you have a few options:
+If you want a t-shirt, you have a few options:

 1. Attend any meetup event around the world and we'll give you one for free.
 2. Let us know you're interested in buying a shirt and we'll help you get one shipped to you.